Africatown: History

 In early July 1860, the Clotilda entered Mobile Bay and approached the port of Mobile.
 Trying to evade discovery, Foster had the ship towed at night upriver beyond the port.
 He loaded the slaves onto a steam riverboat and sent them ashore; he set fire to the Clotilda and scuttled it to hide the evidence of its smuggling slaves.
 The Africans were mostly distributed as slaves among the parties who had invested in the venture.
 Before being taken from Mobile, they were on their own in terms of surviving.
-They built shelters of whatever they found growing in the Alabama lowlands, and adapted their hunting to the rich game.
+They built shelters out of whatever they could find growing in the Alabama lowlands, and adapted their hunting to the rich game.

 Some slaves were sold to areas more distant from Mobile.
 Among them were Redoshi, a woman from the Clotilda, and a man who became her husband, who were both sold to Washington Smith of Dallas County, Alabama.
 He had a plantation in the upcountry of the state, and later founded the Bank of Selma.
 Redoshi was known as Sally Smith as a slave.
 She married and the couple had a daughter.
 The family continued to work at the Smith plantation after emancipation.
 While Redoshi Smith was interviewed by Zora Neale Hurston and known by others, later in her life and after her death, she was forgotten.
 In 2019, researcher Hannah Durkin published new information about her: she documented that Redoshi Smith lived until 1937, making her apparently the last survivor of the slaves from the Clotilda.